 Although a minority, there are some SEALs who actually prefer the SDVs and volunteer for duty in one of the Teams.
 As with all military assignments, SEALs rotate through units throughout their careers, and though an operator might begin his journey in an SDV team, he might end it in a regular SEAL team.

-“[Guys] also think getting shipped to an SDV Team means fewer opportunities to deploy in an operational role and see some action—really what we signed up for.
+“[Guys] also think getting shipped to an SDV Team means fewer opportunities to deploy in an operational role and see some action’s really what we signed up for.
 That’s not very accurate.
 Take the Red Wings guys, for example, they were SDV SEALs but deployed to Afghanistan and were conducting a special reconnaissance mission when it happened.
-But truth be told, that was another age, where everyone and their mom saw combat,” the former SEAL added.
+But truth be told, that was another age, where everyone and their mom saw combat,” the former SEAL told Sandboxx News.

-“Today, opportunities to see combat outside the tier 1 level [Naval Special Warfare Development Group] are very few, and, in a perverse twist of roles, SDVs are the place to be right now because of the attention to China in the Pacific.”
+“Today, opportunities to see combat outside the tier 1 level [Naval Special Warfare Development Group] are very few, and, in a perverse twist of roles, SDVs are the place to be right now because of the attention to China in the Pacific,” he added.

-The U.S. military first used submersibles for special operations with the Office of Strategic Services (OSS), the predecessor of the CIA and the Army Green Berets, during World War Two.
-OSS’ maritime branch had a primitive submersible capability in the form of underwater canoes.
+The U.S. military first used submersibles for special operations with the Office of Strategic Services (OSS), the predecessor of the CIA and the Army Green Berets, during World War II.
+OSS’s maritime branch had a primitive submersible capability in the form of underwater canoes.
 The British had developed more advanced technology, which the OSS was able to study and pave the road for the modern-day SDVs.